j-war/snpTools/README.md

 * cleanup temporary files
 ***
 # Compilation and running:
-File names as input arguments should not have file extensions and should be in the `InputFolder`.
+File names as input arguments should be relative and have file extensions and should be in the `InputFolder`.
 You should also create a folder named `OutputFolder` beside it before running.
 All from the Converter root directory:

 ## Compiling:
 ```